jb-sharp/jb-sharp.github.io/teaching.md

 subtitle: Teaching activities at UniMI
 ---

-2021/2022
+Teaching materials are stored within the platform [myAriel](https://myariel.unimi.it/).

+### 2024/2025 - 1st semester

+[English] Teacher for the module of _Statistical Theory_ of the course _Statistical Theory and Mathematics_ at the Department of Economics, Management and Quantitative Methods.

+Course holder: Prof. Samantha Leorato.

+### 2024/2025 - 1st semester

+[English] Tutor for the _Crash Course_ of the course _Statistical Methods in Environmental Studies_ at the Department of Environmental Science and Policy.

+Course holder: Prof. Federico Mattia Stefanini.

+### 2023/2024 - 2nd semester

+[Italian] Teacher for the course _Statistica per big data economico/aziendali_ at the Department of Economics, Management and Quantitative Methods.

+Course holder: Prof. Andrea Cappozzo.

-2nd semester
+### 2023/2024 - 2nd semester

-Tutor for the module of Probability and Statistics of the course Probability, Statistics and Computer Science at the Department of Environmental Science and Policy.
+[Italian] Tutor for the module of _Probabilità e Statistica_ of the course _Probabilità, Statistica e Informatica_ at the Department of Environmental Science and Policy.

-Teachers: Prof. Alessandra Micheletti, Prof. Federico Mattia Stefanini.
+Course holders: Prof. Alessandra Micheletti and Prof. Federico Mattia Stefanini.

-Link to Ariel.
-2022/2023
-1st semester
+### 2023/2024 - 1st semester

-Teacher for the module of Statistical Theory of the course Statistical Theory and Mathematics at the Department of Economics, Management and Quantitative Methods.
+[English] Teacher for the module of _Statistical Theory_ of the course _Statistical Theory and Mathematics_ at the Department of Economics, Management and Quantitative Methods.

-Teacher: Prof. Alessandra Micheletti.

-Link to Ariel.
-2022/2023
+Course holder: Prof. Samantha Leorato.

-2nd semester
+### 2022/2023 - 2nd semester

-Tutor for the module of Probability and Statistics of the course Probability, Statistics and Computer Science at the Department of Environmental Science and Policy.
+[English] Teacher for the course _Statistical Methods in Environmental Studies_ at the Department of Environmental Science and Policy.

-Teachers: Prof. Alessandra Micheletti, Prof. Federico Mattia Stefanini.
+Course holder: Prof. Federico Mattia Stefanini.

-Link to Ariel.
-2022/2023
-2nd semester
+### 2022/2023 - 2nd semester

-Teacher for the course Statistical Methods in Environmental Studies at the Department of Environmental Science and Policy.
+[Italian] Tutor for the module of _Probabilità e Statistica_ of the course _Probabilità, Statistica e Informatica_ at the Department of Environmental Science and Policy.

-Teacher: Prof. Federico Mattia Stefanini.
+Course holders: Prof. Alessandra Micheletti and Prof. Federico Mattia Stefanini.

-2023/2024
-1st semester
+### 2022/2023 - 1st semester

-Teacher for the module of Statistical Theory of the course Statistical Theory and Mathematics at the Department of Economics, Management and Quantitative Methods.
+[English] Teacher for the module of _Statistical Theory_ of the course _Statistical Theory and Mathematics_ at the Department of Economics, Management and Quantitative Methods.

-Teacher: Prof. Samantha Leorato.
+Course holder: Prof. Alessandra Micheletti.

+### 2021/2022 - 2nd semester

+[Italian] Tutor for the module of _Probabilità e Statistica_ of the course _Probabilità, Statistica e Informatica_ at the Department of Environmental Science and Policy.

+Course holders: Prof. Alessandra Micheletti and Prof. Federico Mattia Stefanini.